Cpt-Dingus/blog-page/docs/Radio/X band weather satellites.md

 - Being the current-gen constellation from NOAA+NASA, all JPSS (Joint Polar Satellite System) satellites transmit in the X-band -> **Suomi NPP**, **NOAA 20**, and **NOAA 21**
 - NOAA 20 has suffered many issues, notably a failed detector in the VIIRS (imaging) instrument causing scan lines to appear in certain composites
-- The Suomi NPP satellite also has occasional issues with its clock, causing imagery to process with erroneous dates
+- The Suomi NPP satellite also has occasional issues with its internal clock, causing imagery to process with erroneous dates (or lack thereof)
 - All satellites have a null in their antennas' radiation pattern:
     - Suomi NPP has a strong null when it's west from your position at certain elevations
     - NOAA 20 has a strong null when it's east from your position at certain elevations
-    - NOAA 21's null is still present but not as significant, improved FEC helps mitigate it further
+    - NOAA 21 doesn't have significant nulls and features much better FEC than the rest of the JPSS constellation

 ### Signal table